 Download Instructor-Led Material

 John was a member of the maintenance department.
-He was called to perform a repair on a machine in unit 3.
+He was called to repair a machine in Unit 3.
 John simply turned the machine off, got his tools, removed the necessary guards, and started to work.
-The job was on the back side of the machinery, away from the control panel.
-John was doing an outstanding job of repairing the machine, but he forgot the most important component of this job: lockout/tagout/tryout.
+The job was on the rear side of the machinery, away from the control panel.
+John was doing an outstanding job of repairing the machine, but he forgot the most important component of this job: Lockout-Tagout-Tryout.

-The “Tagout” requires a specific lockout tag to be completed and attached with each lock that is placed on a device.
-The complete tag will usually have your lock number, name, department, equipment identification, and reasons why the equipment is down.
+The “Tagout” requires a specific lockout tag to be completed and attached with each lock that is placed on an isolation device.
+The completed tag will usually have your lock number, name, department, equipment identification, and reason why the equipment is down.

-Lockout/tagout/tryout is a simple procedure that is designed to prevent an accident such as John’s.
-This procedure is the key to your safety when working on equipment.
+Lockout-Tagout-Tryout is a simple procedure that is designed to prevent an accident such as John’s.
+It’s the key to your safety when working on equipment.